Flexible business insurance

-As prices of commercial energy tariffs rise, even with the Energy Bill Relief Scheme, one way to draw down the cost of your energy bill may be to switch supplier, taking advantage of new customer discounts.
-Because of the lack of a price cap in the commercial sector, a switch of supplier can have a serious impact on how much you pay for your gas and electricity.
+As prices of commercial energy tariffs rise, even with the Energy Bill Discount Scheme in place, one way to draw down the cost of your energy bill may be to switch supplier, taking advantage of new customer discounts and locking in a fixed rate.
+Because of the lack of an outright price cap in the commercial sector, a switch of supplier can have a serious impact on how much you pay for your gas and electricity.

 This content has been created for general information purposes and should not be taken as formal advice.
 Read our full disclaimer.

 We've made buying insurance simple.
 Get started.

 What the abolition of Section 21 means for landlords [2023 update]

 The UK government has introduced a Renters (Reform) Bill, committed to abolishing Section 21 'no-fault' evictions, to parliament.
 Here we break down what this means for landlords.

 How can startups reduce exposure to future SVB-type events?

 The financial system is still reeling from SVB’s collapse.
 Here are three bits of practical advice to help you limit exposure to these types of events again in the future.

 - 17 March 202314 minute read